Amboy Crater

 Interior of Amboy Crater showing a lava lake and the distant breach in the cinder cone rim.

 Interior of Amboy Crater from near breach showing lava lakes.

-Amboy Crater is a dormant cinder cone volcano that rises above a 70 km2 lava field in the eastern Mojave Desert of southern California, within Mojave Trails National Monument.
+Amboy Crater is a dormant cinder cone volcano that rises above a 70-square-kilometer (27 sq mi) lava field in the eastern Mojave Desert of southern California, within Mojave Trails National Monument.

-It is about 75 mi equidistant from Barstow to the west and Needles to the east, and 1.5 mi south of historic U.S. Route 66, near the town of Amboy in San Bernardino County.
+It is about 75 mi equidistant from Barstow to the west and Needles to the east, and 1.5 miles (2.4 km) south of historic U.S. Route 66, near the town of Amboy in San Bernardino County.
 In 1973, Amboy Crater was designated the Amboy Crater National Natural Landmark.